 EM&A Ref.
-Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address Location/Timing Implementation Agent Relevant Standard or Requirement Implementation Stages Status D С 0 Air Quality Impa net S2.3.1.1 The specific mitigation comprises the following: watering of the construction areas 12 times per day to reduce dust emissions by 91.7%, with reference to the "Control of Open Fugitive Dust Sources" (USEPA AP-42).
-The amount of water to be applied would be 0.91L/m2 for the respective watering frequency; To minimize dust emission during construction works All relevant works sites, conveyor belts and stockpiles Contractor and Sub- contractors APCO / EIAO Y Y ۸ Dust enclosures with watering would be provided along the loading ramps and conveyor belts for unloading the C&D materials to the barge for dust suppression; and 3-sided barriers around the stockpiling areas WA3 and WA4.
-N/A(1) S2.3.1.2 The dust control measures detailed below shall also be incorporated into the Contract Specification where practicable as an integral part of good construction practice: Use of regular watering to reduce dust emissions from exposed site surfaces and unpaved roads, particularly during dry weather; To minimize dust emission during construction works All relevant works sites Contractor and Sub- contractors APCO / EIAO Y Y ۸ Use of frequent watering for particularly dusty construction areas and areas close to ASRs; ۸ Side enclosure and covering of any aggregate or dusty material storage piles to reduce emissions.
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address Location/Timing Implementation Agent Implementation Stages Status D С 0 Air Quality Impa act The specific mitigation comprises the following: watering of the construction areas 12 times per day to reduce dust emissions by 91.7%, with reference to the "Control of Open Fugitive Dust Sources" (USEPA AP-42).
+The amount of water to be applied would be 0.91L/m2 for the respective watering frequency; To minimize dust emission during construction works All relevant works sites, conveyor belts and stockpiles Contractor and Sub- contractors APCO / EIAO Y Y ۸ Dust enclosures with watering would be provided along the loading ramps and conveyor belts for unloading the C&D materials to the barge for dust suppression; and • N/A(1) 3-sided barriers around the stockpiling areas WA3 and WA4. - ^ S2.3.1.2 practice: Use of regular watering to reduce dust emissions from exposed site surfaces and unpaved roads, particularly during dry weather; To minimize dust emission during construction works All relevant works sites Contractor and Sub- contractors APCO / EIAO Y Y ۸ Use of frequent watering for particularly dusty construction areas and areas close to ASRs; ۸ Side enclosure and covering of any aggregate or dusty material storage piles to reduce emissions.
 Where this is not practicable owing to frequent usage, watering shall be applied to aggregate fines; ۸ Open stockpiles shall be avoided or covered.
-Prevent placing dusty material storage piles near ASRs; ۸ Tarpaulin covering of all dusty vehicle loads transported to, from and between site locations; ۸
+Prevent placing dusty material storage piles near ASRs; ۸ Tarpaulin covering of all dusty vehicle loads transported to, from and between site locations; ^